NodeBE4/opinion/_posts/2022-05-02-EnclavedMicrostate.md

 In essence this is, uh, kinda big news, at least if you're in the Sinophone VTuber space.
 Which I'll admit I'm mostly not, but I'd come across A-Soul via a small Youtuber who does a lot of meta-commentary videos about VTubers so they'd always been somewhat on my radar.

+----- __411.2__ -----2022-05-14 15:37:38+08:00:

+You say turning corporate, but corporate VTubers have been around longer than indies if we start from Kizuna AI, who was literally conceived as a corporate product decoupled from the talent behind her.
+Indies followed very soon after, but the major agency players like Activ8 (Kizuna AI, upd8), Cover (Hololive), Ichikara/Anycolor (Nijisanji, VirtuaReal), and Unlimited/Brave Group (Game-Bu, Riot Music) all cut their teeth during the initial wave in 2017-18.